WaqarSyed/chai-aur-react/interviewQuestions.md

 ## 34. How to manage sessions in Node.js?

 - Sessions in Node.js can be managed using the **express-session** module , which stores the session data on the server.

+## 35. Explain the types of streams in Node.js?

+- Types of streams include readable, writable, duplex(both), and transform(modifies data) streams.